From Ashley with love

 Night Sky (Amazon Prime)

 Grandparents that have a portal to another world in the shed at the bottom of their garden.
-JK Simmons (Whiplash) and Sissy Spacek (Carrie) much like Outer Range above, a slow-burning sci-fi mystery about family, ageing and relationships.
+That’s it.

 Back to Life (Season 2, BBC)